 - Chinese Holidays

 1. The Horrific Monster Called Nian

 Long ago, a horrific monster named Nian (年) terrorised the people of Ancient China.
-On the eve of every New Year, Nian would descended upon villages and ravaged all crops and livestock.
-Worse, any child trapped in the open during its visit would forever disappear.
+On the eve of every New Year, Nian would descend upon villages and ravaged all crops and livestock.
+Worse, any child trapped in the open during its arrival would forever disappear.
 To protect themselves from this menace, villagers boarded themselves up in their homes or fled to the mountains.
 Misery thus always accompanied the arrival of each New Year.

-One year, just before Nian’s yearly appearance, a sagely old man appeared in one village.
+One year, just before Nian’s appearance, a sage strolled into a village.
 Not only did he decline to hide, he even managed to drive away the rampaging beast.
-The old man eventually revealed himself to be a god, and he taught the villagers how to use the colour red, crackling burning bamboos, and lit candles to scare away Nian.
-From that year onward, the Chinese began wearing red, putting up red decorations, and burning firecrackers before and after the arrival of the New Year.
+The old man then revealed himself to be a god, thereafter which he taught the villagers how to use the colour red, crackling burning bamboos, and lit candles to scare away Nian.
+From that year onwards, the Chinese began wearing red, putting up red decorations, and burning firecrackers before and after the arrival of the New Year.
 Nian never again appeared.
 The great threat was forever subdued.

 Chu Xi, Chinese New Year Eve

 The Chinese name for the eve of the New Year is chu xi (除夕).
 Chu means to rid, while xi is an alternate name for the Nian beast.
 It’s obvious how this name came about.

 2. The Rat and the Chinese Zodiac

 The Chinese calendar is organised in cycles of twelve years, with each year also represented by an animal.
 There are various legends as to how this came to be.
 All involved animals invited to some sort of celestial tournament organised by the Jade Emperor, the ruler of Heaven.